 The field in the related feature layer used in the client application to join geometry to the observation.

-This field name will need to be the same as a field in the output features schema from the real-time analytic.
+This field name must be the same as a field in the output features schema from the real-time analytic.

-Specifies whether to create a companion output feature layer to keep the most recent observation for each Track ID.
+Specifies whether a companion output feature layer will be created to keep the most recent observation for each Track ID.

 Considerations and limitations